 Just about everyone who has grown up on Long Island has an Adventureland memory.
-Since 1962, the Farmingdale amusement park has been entertaining locals with its range of rides and attractions and games.
+Since 1962, the Farmingdale amusement park has been entertaining locals with its range of rides, attractions and games.
 Visitors can either pay one price to ride all of the park’s attractions, or enter free and pay per ride.

 Conquer “Merrick Mountain”